esimov/caire/README.md

 - [x] Does not require any third party library
 - [x] Use of sobel threshold for fine tuning
 - [x] Use of blur filter for increased edge detection
+- [x] Make the image square with a single command
+- [x] Support for proportional scaling

 ### To Do
 - [ ] Face detection